-The number of portable grills on the market has increased dramatically in recent years.
-Almost every manufacturer makes some form of portable grill, and there are even some that specialize in them exclusively.
+Almost every manufacturer makes some form of the portable grill, and there are even some that specialize in them exclusively.

 In Weber’s Q line these models provide adequate heat, have a sturdy design, and the cooking surface is enough for two to four people.